rticommunity/robotspy/README.md

 `types_scraper` will attempt to create any non-existing directory included in the output file's path, but it will not overwrite the file if it already exists (unless options `--overwrite` or `--append` are used).

-The generated IDL can also be automatically split into multiple files, by using option `--split`, and, optionally, by specifying a base output directory with `--output`.

-In this case, `types_scraper` will save the IDL for each detected data type into a separate `.idl` file placed in a subdirectory named after the type's own package name and type (i.e. `msg` or `srv`).

 ### Input Filtering